Adaptive Sampling for Minimax Fair Classification: Details of Experiments

 \emph{Classifier.} We set $\mc{F}$ to the set of logistic regression classifiers.
 More specifically we used the \ttt{LogisticRegression} implementation in the \ttt{scikit-learn} package.

-\emph{Details of experiment.} For each trial, we set $n=1000$, and tracked the $\pi_t(u)$ values for the three algorithms.
+\emph{Details of experiments.} For the experiments on \toymodel, pictured in Figure~\ref{fig:experiment0}, for each trial we set $n=1000$ and tracked the $\pi_t(u)$ values for the three algorithms.
 We repeated the experiment for $100$ trials and plot the resulting mean $\pi_t(u)$ values in the curves, along with the one-standard-deviation regions.

+For experiments on \toymodelii, pictured in Figure~\ref{fig:trendacc0} and Figure~\ref{fig:trendacc1}, we used the heuristic algorithm, $\Aopt+$, with $c_1=0.1$ and the Mann-Kendall statistic tracking the accuracy after the previous 20 sample draws for each attribute.
+We ran 100 trials for each scheme and report the mean accuracy over both attributes, along with one-standard-deviation regions.